home-assistant/home-assistant.io/source/_components/netatmo.markdown

 ---

 The `netatmo` component platform is the main component to integrate all Netatmo related platforms.
-Besides this component you will have to setup any connected sensors separately.

 To enable the Netatmo component, add the following lines to your `configuration.yaml`: